 British bronze sculpture founders and plaster figure makers, 1800-1980

-This is a selective directory of bronze sculpture founders and plaster figure makers active in Britain from about 1800.
+This resource is a selective listing of bronze sculpture founders and plaster figure makers active in Britain from about 1800.
+Some individuals in business before 1800 are treated in summary detail.
 It focuses on those whose work is represented in major collections or is on display in significant public spaces.
 Works are to be found in London unless otherwise stated.

-Attention is drawn to three projects, the pioneering series of volumes, Public Sculpture of Britain, published by Liverpool University Press from 1997, Ingrid Roscoe’s A Biographical Dictionary of Sculptors in Britain, 1660-1851 (2009), being made available online, and the project, Mapping the Practice and Profession of Sculpture in Britain and Ireland 1851-1951, jointly undertaken by the University of Glasgow, the Victoria and Albert Museum and the Henry Moore Institute, available online from February 2011 at http://sculpture.gla.ac.uk/index.php.
+Attention is drawn to three projects, the pioneering series of volumes, Public Sculpture of Britain, published by Liverpool University Press from 1997, Ingrid Roscoe’s A Biographical Dictionary of Sculptors in Britain, 1660-1851 (2009), available online at https://www.henry-moore.org, and the project, Mapping the Practice and Profession of Sculpture in Britain and Ireland 1851-1951, jointly undertaken by the University of Glasgow, the Victoria and Albert Museum and the Henry Moore Institute, available online at http://sculpture.gla.ac.uk/index.php.

 Found a mistake?
 Have some extra information?
 Please contact Jacob Simon at [email protected].